11ume/wezi/readme.md

 <br>

-> Exists two ways to send messages
+> Exists two ways to send messages.

 *The most simple and natural way, is a direct return*.